Louisiana State Penitentiary: 21st century

-In 2004 Paul Harris of The Guardian said "Unsurprisingly, Angola has always been famed for brutality, riots, escape and murder."
+In 2004, Paul Harris of The Guardian wrote, "Unsurprisingly, Angola has always been famed for brutality, riots, escape and murder."

 On August 31, 2008, New Orleans mayor Ray Nagin stated in a press conference that anyone arrested for looting during the evacuation of the city due to Hurricane Gustav would not be housed in the city/parish jail, but instead sent directly to Angola to await trial.

 As evidence that the prison had retained its notoriety, Nagin warned:

 In 2009, the prison reduced its budget by $12 million by "double bunking" (installing bunk beds to increase the capacity of dormitories), reducing overtime, and replacing officers with security cameras.

 In 2012, 1,000 prisoners were transferred to Angola from C. Paul Phelps Correctional Center, which had closed.
-The state government did not increase the prison's budget, nor did it hire additional employees.
+The state government did not increase the prison's budget or hire additional employees.

 On March 11, 2014, Glenn Ford, a man wrongfully convicted of murder and Louisiana's longest-serving death row prisoner, walked free after a court overturned his conviction a day earlier when petitioned by prosecutors.
 Ford had spent nearly three decades at the prison, with 26 years in solitary confinement on death row.
 The state's policy was to house death row prisoners in solitary confinement, but lengthy appeals have created new harsh conditions of extended solitary.
-Convicts and their defense counsels have challenged such lengthy stays in solitary confinement, which has been shown to be deleterious to both mental and physical health, and has been considered to be "cruel and unusual punishment" under the US Constitution.
+Convicts and their defense counsels have challenged such lengthy stays in solitary confinement, which is harmful to both mental and physical health and has been considered to be "cruel and unusual punishment" under the US Constitution.

 In March 2019, seven members of staff at the facility were arrested for rape, smuggling items to inmates, and maintaining personal relationships with prisoners.

-In 2020, regarding the COVID-19 pandemic in Louisiana, ProPublica wrote that prisoners alleged that deliberate low testing rates masked an epidemic in the prison.
+In 2020, regarding the COVID-19 pandemic in Louisiana, ProPublica wrote that prisoners alleged that deliberately low testing rates masked an epidemic in the prison.
 Prison officials denied the prisoner's allegations.
 Prisoners also allege they were treated with over-the-counter medications, and "four of the 12 prisoners who have died in the pandemic...had been denied needed medical help for days because their symptoms were not considered sufficiently serious".
 ProPublica also wrote that some sick inmates "concealed their symptoms to try to avoid losing their freedom of movement and other privileges" because of extended quarantines.

+In 2023, U.S. District Judge Shelly Dick, ruled that the juvenile detainees in Angola were being held in conditions that were unconstitutional and ordered their removal from temporary lockup.
+Legal advocates like the American Civil Liberties Union and the Southern Poverty Law Center were involved in advocating for the juvenile detainees, mostly black boys, to be removed from Angola, citing concerns about their mental health, access to education, and the excessive heat in the former death row unit the boys were being held in.

+In 2025, DHS in partnership with Louisiana opened a immigrant detention site dubbed Camp 57 or Louisiana Lockup which will hold up to 416 beds and "was made possible by the One Big Beautiful Bill".